silentninjabee/Farlight84_iOS_SDK/README.md

 ### Update Log*:
  {dd/mm/yyyy}:
-- 26/07/2024: Major Game update updated global offsets and new dump zip file.
-- 07/07/2024: Major Game update v2.3.4.
+- 16/09/2023 Major game update to "HiBUddy".
 Updated global offsets and new dump zip file.
+  * Included new Farlight.hpp GameProfile for [GitHub - iOS_UE4Dumper](https://github.com/MJx0/iOS_UE4Dumper)
+- 26/07/2024: Major game update.
+Updated global offsets and new dump zip file.
+- 07/07/2024: Major game update v2.3.4 - Updated global offsets and new dump zip file.
 - 17/05/2024: Minor update v.2.2.1.
-New dump, global offsets, and some helpfull functions not found in the SDK provided.
 - 24/04/2024: Major game update v.2.2.o.
-New full sdk dump and global offsets updated.
+Updated global offsets and new dump zip file.
 - 08/02/2024: Minor game update v.2.0.1.
-New dump and global offsets have been updated.
+Updated global offsets and new dump zip file.
-- 26/01/2024: Major Game Update to v2.0.0.
-New classes new content.
-Still looking through IDA for global pointers however I uploaded SDK
+- 26/01/2024: Major game Update to v2.0.0.Updated global offsets and new dump zip file.
 - 29/12/2023: Update new season. v15.1.9 update.
 - 02/12/2023: Update new season. v15.6.2 update.
-- 10/11/2023: Major game Updated. v15.2.1 Update Global Offsets,
+- 10/11/2023: Major game Updated. v15.2.1 Updated global offsets and new dump zip file.
 - 27/09/2023: New Season Game Update. v14.4.8.
-Update to Global Offsets and some minor offsets
-- 03/09/2023: Update to Global Offsets.
-New dump with the latest uploaded, teamID offset changed
-- 01/09/2023: Update to Global Offsets.
-New dump with the latest uploaded.
-- 27/08/2023: Update to Global Offsets.
-New Major game update. majority of internal offsets are the same.
-Updated new global offsets.
+Updated global offsets and new dump zip file.
+- 03/09/2023: Updated global offsets and new dump zip file.
+- 01/09/2023: Updated global offsets and new dump zip file.
+- 27/08/2023: Updated global offsets and new dump zip file.
+Included python IDA script "ida_funcs_python3.py" for IDA > v7.0 (python3)
-- 15/08/2023: Included python IDA scri[t to import the script.json symbols for IDA v7.7 (python3)
+- 15/08/2023: Included python IDA script "ida_funcs.py" to import the script.json function symbols into IDA < v7.0 (python2)
 - 27/7/2023: Major game update.
 Team information has been moved into a new class.
 - 16/6/2023: A New Version for iOS is being pushed out with an Update to the Global Offsets
 - 03/6/2023: Fixed the ida_funcs.py script.
 Confirmed working with "IDA - The Interactive Disassembler (Version 7.0.170914 macOSx86_64)"